Admissions

 Students from any undergraduate background are encouraged to apply to the Community Health Promotion MPH program, including recent graduates, mid-career professionals wanting to increase mobility in their current position, or those looking to change careers completely.
 The emphasis on practitioner-based learning is a great fit for returned Peace Corps volunteers and AmeriCorp volunteers.

-Effective 2021, SPH is not requiring the GRE for all master’s and doctoral degree programs.
+SPH does not require the GRE for its master’s and doctoral degree programs.
 Learn more about our decision regarding the GRE.

 Note: These requirements are in addition to the general admissions requirements above.